endless-sky/endless-sky-wiki/CreatingMissions.md

 For example, the mission description might be, "Deliver `<cargo>` to `<destination>` by `<date>`."

-Missions can also make use of custom text replacements.
+Missions can also make use of custom text replacements through use of the `substitutions` node.
 All text replacements aside from `<first>`, `<last>`, and `<ship>` are made when a mission is instantiated, i.e. before the mission is offered.
 The three exceptions are made on the fly given that the player's name can be changed during a conversation and your flagship can change between mission instantiation and when you reach a conversation or dialog.

 <a name="basics">